-The assessment of the possession of the requirements by the Board of Directors as a whole and by the newly appointed Directors individually was carried out by the Board of Directors at its inaugural meeting held on 5 October 2022.
-As a result, Directors Bariatti, Cavatorta, Roseau Landrevot, Ravera and Valsecchi met the independence requirements pursuant to the Consolidated Law on Finance and the Corporate Governance Code; Director Le Cloarec met the independence requirements only pursuant to the Consolidated Law on Finance only.
+Assessment that the board as a whole and the individual newly appointed Directors possessed the requirements was carried out by the Board of Directors at the meeting in which it was set up, on 5 October 2022.
+At the outcome, Directors Bariatti, Cavatorta, Roseau Landrevot, Ravera and Valsecchi were found to meet the independence requirements pursuant to the Consolidated Law on Finance and the Corporate Governance Code; Director Le Cloarec only met the independence requirements pursuant to the Consolidated Law on Finance.

-Subsequently, the annual assessment on the permanence of the independence requirements was conducted by the Board of Directors at the meetings of 2 March 2023 and 14 March 2024.
-On the latter occasion, the Board of Directors ascertained the existence of the independence requirements pursuant to both the Consolidated Law on Finance and the Corporate Governance Code in respect of Directors Bariatti, Cavatorta, Roseau Landrevot, Ravera and Valsecchi; it has also ascertained the requirements only pursuant to the Consolidated Law on Finance in respect of Directors Corda, Guindani and Le Cloarec.
-Therefore, as of the date of this Report, the total number of Independent Directors is 8.
+Subsequently, the annual assessment to see if the independence requirements were still held, was conducted by the Board of Directors at the meetings of 2 March 2023, 14 March 2024 and 4 March 2025.
+On the last occasion, the Board of Directors ascertained the existence of the independence requirements, pursuant to both the Consolidated Law on Finance and the Corporate Governance Code, for Directors Bariatti, Cavatorta, Guindani, Roseau Landrevot, Ravera, Valsecchi and Favaro, the last appointed on 7 February 2025 to replace Antonio Corda, who resigned on 29 January 2025; instead, for Director Le Cloarec, it ascertained the existence of the independence requirements pursuant to the Consolidated Law on Finance only.

+Therefore, as at the date of this Report, the total number of Independent Directors is 8.

-The Board of Statutory Auditors verified the requirements and the correct application of the independence criteria on 19 October 2022, 7 March 2023 and 21 March 2024.
+The Board of Statutory Auditors verified the activities carried out to assess the requirements and the correct application of the independence criteria on 19 October 2022, 7 March 2023, 21 March 2024 and 12 March 2025.